 - Anorexia Nervosa: People with Anorexia Nervosa tend to be perfectionists who suffer from low self-esteem and are extremely critical of themselves and their bodies.
 They don’t maintain a normal weight because they refuse to eat enough, often exercise obsessively, and sometimes force themselves to vomit or use laxatives to lose weight.

 - Bulimia Nervosa: Insatiable overeating is a medical condition.
-In particular, it is an emotional disorder involving distortion of body image and an obsessive desire to lose weight.
+It is an emotional disorder involving distortion of body image and an obsessive desire to lose weight.
 This typically involves bouts of extreme overeating, followed by depression and self-induced vomiting, purging, or fasting.

 - Compulsive eating disorder: Compulsive overeating can affect women or men.
 Because compulsive overeaters feel that they cannot control their intake of food, they are likely to describe themselves as lacking in willpower usually say that they are eating for comfort rather than for genuine physical need.